 Around the same time as asbestos’ peak production, the asbestos controversy reached public discussion.
 This caused the production and use of asbestos to drop annually.
 By 2001, the amount produced lowered to 5,000 tons.

 The Beginning of Regulations

-Asbestos-containing building materials were common until the 1980s.
-Instances of occupational exposure began declining as working conditions and regulations regarding asbestos were established.
-This caused the subsequent decline (but not the end) of asbestos use in industrial materials.
+Asbestos-containing materials were common until the 1980s.
+Instances of occupational exposure began declining as working conditions and regulations were established.
+This caused the subsequent decline of industrial and commercial asbestos use.

 Occupational Exposure Still a Threat

-Occupational asbestos exposure is still a risk because asbestos is still used in the United States.
-Contrary to most people’s knowledge, asbestos is not banned in the U.S.
+Asbestos exposure at work remains a risk because asbestos is still used in the United States.
+Contrary to most people’s knowledge, asbestos is not banned in the country.